-When I was in elementary school my parents told me it didn’t matter what I did when I grew up, so long as it made me happy.
-“Happiness is the whole point of life”, my father said.
-“But it doesn’t always come easy.
+“In elementary school my parents told me it didn’t matter what I did when I grew up, so long as it made me happy.
+‘Happiness is the whole point of life,’ my father said.
+‘But it doesn’t always come easy.
 Your mother loves to help people in need, so she became a psychiatric nurse.
 I love reading, writing and poetry, so I became an English teacher.
-We both find happiness in the hard work we do each day.”
+We both find happiness in the hard work we do each day.’

-Fast forward to today, and Angel and I have spent well over a decade working one-on-one with hundreds of coaching clients, course students, and live event attendees who struggle with variations of that very point—finding happiness when life demands we work hard for it.
-As human beings, we somehow get used to the fantasy that life should be easier than it is.
-Regardless of what we choose to do “when we grow up,” we subconsciously expect our chosen path to have very few detours, interruptions, and inconveniences.
-And oftentimes we wait around for those detours, interruptions, and inconveniences to take care of themselves.
+As adults, Angel and I have spent nearly two decades working one-on-one with hundreds of course students, book readers, and live event attendees who struggle with variations of that very concept — finding happiness when life demands that we work hard for it.
+So many of us attach to the expectation that life should be easier than it is.
+Regardless of what we choose to do “when we grow up,” we subconsciously fantasize that our chosen path will have very few detours, interruptions, and inconveniences.
+And then we wait around endlessly for things to get easier, as countless good opportunities pass us by.

-You need to do the things most people avoid, such as those that make you uncomfortable, that are far easier to run from, that others won’t do for you, that make you second-guess yourself and question how you’re going to find the time and energy to push forward.
+Yes, you need to do the things most people would rather avoid — the things that make you uncomfortable, that are far easier to run from, that others can’t possibly do for you… the things that make you stronger but also make you question how you’re going to find the strength to push forward.

-Because the hard things ultimately build you up and change your life.
-They make the difference between existing and living, between knowing the path and walking it, between a lifetime of empty promises and one filled with progress, value and fulfillment.
+Because those hard things ultimately build you up and change your life.
+They make the difference between existing and living, between knowing the path and walking it, between a lifetime of empty promises to yourself and one filled with purpose, progress, and fulfillment.

-Many of us are still hopelessly trying to “find our passion”—something we believe will ultimately lead us closer to happiness, success, or the life situation we ultimately want.
-And we say “hopelessly” primarily because passion can’t really be found.
+Many of us are still hopelessly trying to “find our passion” — something that we believe will lead us closer to happiness, success, or the life situation we ultimately want.
+And I say “hopelessly” primarily because passion can’t really be found.
 When we say we’re trying to find our passion, it implies that our passion is somehow hiding behind a tree or under a rock somewhere.
 But that’s far from the truth.
 The truth is, our passion comes from doing things right.
 If you’re waiting to somehow “find your passion” somewhere outside yourself, so you finally have a reason to put your whole heart and soul into your life and the changes you need to make, you’ll likely be waiting around for an eternity.

 On the other hand, if you’re tired of waiting, and you’d rather live more passionately starting today and experience small positive changes, it’s time to proactively inject passion into the very next thing you do.
 Think about it: